“A masterpiece of empathy and moral imagination.” - Joshua Oppenheimer

 Forget the headlines, the statistics, and the politics of global migration: through Abou’s lens, the desperation of tens of thousands of refugees to reach Europe becomes tangible and deeply moving.

-This special screening will be followed by a Q&A with director Moritz Siebert.
-Further screenings of Those Who Jump will take place from Friday 7 April.
+A special screening on Wed 5 April at 18:20 will be followed by a Q&A with director Moritz Siebert.

 PLEASE NOTE: THERE WILL BE NO ADVERTS PLAYED BEFORE FILMS IN THE BERTHA DOCHOUSE SCREEN.
 ALL FEATURES WILL START PROMPTLY FOLLOWING A SELECTION OF TRAILERS.